Don’t you just love the smell of fresh bread warm from the oven?

 The rich history and colorful traditions of the little buns are a definite bonus when Easter rolls around and I’m trying to decide what to bake for brunch.
 But, until recently, I had no idea that Hot Cross Buns had anything to do with me.
 After spending many years of insomnia filled nights pecking around on the computer and tracing my family roots, I have found a distant grandfather directly tied to Hot Cross Buns.
 I know!
 It’s great!
 A foodie like me with bread in my history… who would have guessed?

-Apparently, the dangerous little buns had been declared illegal by Henry VIII, then legal by his daughter Mary, then illegal again (except Easter and Christmas) by Elizabeth I. Well… so was Granddad!
-After finding himself on both sides of the law for teaching Catholicism during this time, King James declared Granddad an outlaw and beheaded him right there in the public square.
-Right there in York… the hot bed of the War of the Roses, Catholic uprisings and dangerous little buns.
+Apparently, the dangerous little buns became especially popular in Northern England during the Tudor era.
+Fearing the symbolism of the cross cut into the bun and defiance to his laws, the buns were declared illegal by Henry VIII.
+Later, they were made legal by his daughter Mary and illegal again (except Easter and Christmas) by Elizabeth I. Well… so was Granddad!
+Granddad was declared a fugitive for teaching Catholicism by Henry VIII.
+After finding himself on both sides of the law (just like the little buns) King James declared Granddad an outlaw and beheaded him right there on the public square.
+On the steps of the York Cathedral to be exact … the hot bed of the War of the Roses, Catholic uprisings and dangerous little buns.

 Now, how’s that for a foodie family history minute?
 I’ve obviously never met Granddad (Bl.
-Thomas Welbourne) and I’m not English but… I sure do love those Hot Cross Buns.
+Thomas Welbourne) and I don’t consider myself English but… I sure do love those Hot Cross Buns.
 I’ve made loads of them the last few Easters and stuck them in the freezer for later—for anytime I need a warm, homey feeling treat.

 It’s Good Friday today.
 That means there is plenty of time to make Hot Cross Buns this weekend.
 Don’t worry, you don’t have to be Catholic (I’m not) and you don’t even have to celebrate Easter (I do) to love these little treats.

-I like to make mine as traditional as possible so I bake the “cross” into the bun, not pipe it on top after they are finished.
+I like to make mine as traditional as possible so I bake the “cross” into the bun.
+Piping icing on top after they are finished is a modern addition.
 I also like to use the traditional English mixed spice.
 It’s a little difficult to find so I included a recipe for it.
-The mix does include seven different spices so, if you don’t have them all of them in your cupboard, or you don’t want to buy a spice that you don’t use often, please feel free to use the spices you do have.
+The mix does include seven different spices so, if you don’t have all of them in your cupboard, or you don’t want to buy a spice that you don’t use often, please feel free to use the spices you do have.
 If you do want to add a new spice to your cabinet, consider buying mace.
 You can often find it in small bottles.
 I think it gives the most “English” taste of the spices.
 Don’t worry about not being able to use it again, mace is wonderful in sweet bread and cookies, especially holiday breads.

 - ½ cup orange juice